khaors/geocompr/main.md

 In this policy context the aim of this chapter, beyond demonstrating how geocomputation with R can be used to support sustainable transport planning, is to provide evidence for decision-makers in Bristol to decide how best to increase the mode share of walking and cycling in particular in the city.
 This high-level aim will be met via the following objectives:

-- Describe the geographical pattern of transport behaviour in the city.
+- Describe the geographical pattern of transport behavior in the city.
 - Identify key nodes and potential bottlenecks where walking and cycling potential is likely to be highest.
-- Analyse travel 'desire lines' in the city to identify those with greatest potential for modal shift.
+- Analyze travel 'desire lines' in the city to identify those with greatest potential for modal shift.
 - Building on the desire-line level analysis, identify which routes would most benefit from having dedicated cycleways and improved provision for pedestrians.

 To get the wheels rolling on the practical aspects of this chapter, we begin by loading zonal data on travel patterns.